What To Know Before Writing A Website RFP

 - Jekyll & Hyde, aka bait-and-switch firms – they know what you want to read in their proposal, and once the contract is signed they’ll transform, adding all kinds of unmentioned cost to the project.

-While none of these outcomes are pleasant, the last is the one to be the most wary of.
-These firms have been around long enough that they know what to look for in the RFPs they target, and know how to milk them to maximize their own profit and minimize the work that they do.
+While none of these outcomes are pleasant, the last is the one to be the wariest of.
+These firms have been around long enough that they know what to look for in the RFPs they target, and understand how to milk them to maximize their own profit and minimize the work that they do.
 Don’t let them prey on you by falling into this trap.

 In any case, because of an unclear RFP, you reduced the pool of potential respondents to the JV teams at best, and the outright crooks at the worst.
-You’re assured you won’t have the best outcome for your website before you’ve ever started.
+You’re assured you won’t have the best outcome for your website before you’ve even started.
 Don’t fall into that trap.
 Know which type of website RFP is best for you and move forward confidently.
-If you need help creating your RFP you can download our strategic RFP template.
-If you’re already working on an RFP, you may also want to consider reading the Top 12 Best Questions to Ask in a Website RFP or 3 More of the Best Questions to Ask in a Website RFP.
+If you need help creating your RFP you can download our strategic RFP template below.
+Or if you’re already working on an RFP, you may also want to consider reading the Top 12 Best Questions to Ask in a Website RFP or 3 More of the Best Questions to Ask in a Website RFP.